 You, as the employer, then make yearly contributions to each of these IRA accounts.

-The maximum amount that you can contribute to each employee's SEP-IRA is limited to 25% of the employee's compensation but cannot exceed $52,000 for 2014.
-The 2015 SEP-IRA maximum contribution is raised to $53,000.
+The maximum amount that you can contribute to each employee's SEP-IRA is limited to 25% of the employee's compensation but cannot exceed $53,000 for both 2015 and 2016.

 Your self-employment tax on $86,000 would be $12,151 and you are allowed a one-half deduction which would be $6,076.